Red1082/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-An implementation in vanilla JavaScript of the classic tic-tac-toe game!
+An implementation of the classic tic-tac-toe game in vanilla JavaScript.